hashchange/backbone.cycle/README.md

 - Backbone.Cycle.Model just offers basic navigation features
 - Backbone.Cycle.SelectableModel and Backbone.Cycle.SelectableCollection, used in tandem, provide the full feature set.

-### Basic navigation: Backbone.Cycle.Model
+## Basic navigation: Backbone.Cycle.Model

 The basic navigation methods are provided by Backbone.Cycle.Model.
 The component doesn't include the ability to select items.

-#### Methods of Backbone.Cycle.Model
+### Methods of Backbone.Cycle.Model

 There are two kinds of methods in Backbone.Cycle.Model.

-- Looping navigation methods:
+#### Looping navigation methods

   `model.next()`, `model.prev()`, `model.ahead(n)`, `model.behind(n)`.

 They return the next or previous model in the collection, relative to the model the method is called on. `ahead` and `behind` return a model which is _n_ items ahead or back.
 Once the final item of the collection is reached, the methods loop and continue from the first item, or from the last item when moving in the opposite direction.

-- Non-looping navigation methods:
+#### Non-looping navigation methods

 `model.nextNoLoop()`, `model.prevNoLoop()`, `model.aheadNoLoop(n)`, `model.behindNoLoop(n)`.

-  When these methods try to access a model beyond the boundaries of the collection, they return `undefined`.
+When you try to access a model beyond the boundaries of the collection, these methods return `undefined`.

+#### Collection context

 Navigation always happens in the context of a collection.
 That collection is referenced in the [`collection` property][backbone-model-initialize] of the model.
 If a model is part of more than one collection, `model.collection` refers to the one the model was added to first.

-You can override the collection context, though, and pass a collection as an argument to any of the above methods.
+You can override the collection context, though.
+Just pass a collection as an argument to any of the above methods.
 For instance, `model.ahead(5, otherCollection)` returns the model which is five items ahead of `model` in `otherCollection`.
 Likewise, you'd call `next` with a collection context as `model.next(otherCollection)`.

-#### Applying the mixin
+### Applying the mixin

 Backbone.Cycle.Model is applied to a model in `initialize`: